Posted by:

 Recommended Cookware

-To create this dish, I recommend using a dutch oven.
-The natural juices from the ingredients you use will create the hot pot’s broth.
-I used my Vermicular Oven Pot 2.0.
-It’s a highly versatile cast iron cookware designed for precision cooking, combining Japanese craftsmanship with modern technology.
+To create this dish, I recommend using a Dutch oven.
+The natural juices from the ingredients used will create the hot pot’s broth.
+If you are looking for a high-quality Dutch oven, I recommend the Vermicular Oven Pot 2.0.
+It’s a lightweight enameled cast iron pot featuring a precision seal made possible by combining Japanese craftsmanship with modern technology.
+I’ll touch more on this precision seal in the next section of this blog post.

 Print